shoumikchow/Diagnostic-Center-Management/README.md

 # Diagnostic-Center-Management

 This was made as part of my CSE370 (Database System) course in BRAC University in Spring 2015.
-This project was done with @alam-tahmid and 3 other members.
+This project was done with 4 other members.
 That is, I was part of a 5 member group project.

 # Constraints about the database: